abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

     DEFINE_int32(epix_width, 10, "Width of the pictures in cm.");
     DEFINE_int32(epix_height, 10, "Height  of the pictures in cm.");

-Once the ePiX file is written, you must evoke ePiX ``elaps`` script:
+Once the ePiX file is written, you must evoke the ePiX ``elaps`` script:

 ..  code-block:: bash